mchmarny/dapr-demos/pipeline/README.md

 kubectl rollout status deployment/tweet-processor
 ```

-If you have changed an existing component, make sure to reload the deployment and wait until the new version is ready
+> Note, throughout this demo, if you have changed an existing component, make sure to reload the deployment and wait until the new version is ready

 ```shell
 kubectl rollout restart deployment/nginx-ingress-nginx-controller